SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 In addition, the SICK AppSpace Coding Starter Kit includes templates that represent application-specific combinations of the modules.
 The templates demonstrate how modules interact and serve as a starting point for further coding.
 For example, the remote camera template covers a basic image processing application on a SIM with multiple remote cameras and the steps of setup, image acquisition and result communication, where the data processing step can be freely customized at the code level - as well as all other steps of the application and the respective UIs.

-Another part is the FlowConfig feature.
+The mentioned modules need to be connected to solve an application.
+To do this, you can use the UIs or the source code of the modules.
+Alternatively, the FlowConfig feature can be used.
 This makes it possible to link the inputs / outputs of CSK modules with each other in a graphical way (see [FlowConfig](#flowconfig))

 ![](/docu/media/10.1_FlowConfigFeature.png)